 Savage Fridays + Saturdays at Metropolis (235 Cambridge Heath Rd, Bethnal Green), the late night dirty disco of East London where anything goes; little sister of the infamous Club Collective, Sink the Pink; Disco Music, Pole Dancing Drag Queens.

 Union hosts Wrong, a gay/straight Friday night/ Saturday morning 1am-1pm afterhours, with cutting-edge underground tech house dancing each week in Vauxhall.
 Also Glamorous 1-11am Sunday Night/ Monday morning after-club event, and FMG a Wednesdays midnight to 8am House and Tech dance party.
-Nudity Club takes place here at Tool Shed with naked Sunday dance and cruise afternoons, and 4th Sunday naked foam parties.
+Nudity Club takes place here at Tool Shed with naked Sunday dance and cruise nights, and 4th Sunday afternoon naked foam parties.

 The Way Out Club "for girls, boys and inbetweenies" is a Saturday night cabaret and dance party for transgender people and friends, in Whitechapel.